alvistack/takluyver-jeepney/docs/api/core.rst

    .. attribute:: serial
       :type: int

       Sender's serial number for this message.
+This is not necessarily set for outgoing messages - see :meth:`Message.serialise`.

    .. attribute:: fields
       :type: dict